nerodrakar/PAREPY/quickStart_.md

 ```
 <h1>Files structure</h1>

-<p align="justify">Let's use the example of building a problem in PAREpy using the Jupyter Notebook.
-Thus, the basic file structure of the library should be as follows:</p>
+<p align="justify">Let's use the example of building a problem in PAREpy using Jupyter Notebook.
+Therefore, the basic file structure that you must assemble to use the library must be as follows:</p>

 ```cmd
  .